Expect your due date to be about 10 months after your last period—not nine like we always hear.

 There are a few ways to calculate your due date.
 The first is based on the first day of your last menstrual period (LMP).
 Here is the formula:

-- Write out the first day of your last LMP.
+- Write down the first day of your last LMP.

 - Subtract three months.